department-of-veterans-affairs/vets-api/docs/setup/binstubs.md

 ## Common Issues

+### Database Connection

+If running natively and you see this error:

+ `PG::ConnectionBad: connection to server on socket "/tmp/.s.PGSQL.5432" failed: No such file or directory`

+Resolution: You may need to start the Postgres App

 ### Setup Failures

 If issues occur during setup you may need to follow the instructions provided in the docs: [native](native.md), [hybrid](hybrid.md), or [docker](docker.md)